Paul Moon: Heke's flagpole

 In 2009 the auction firm Dunbar Sloane announced its intention to sell a piece of wood allegedly taken from the flagpole Hōne Heke chopped down at Russell in the mid-1840s.
 Moon was asked for a professional opinion and stated that the piece of wood was almost certainly a late nineteenth century fake.
 The item was withdrawn from auction, but sold privately to the Russell Museum later in the year for an undisclosed sum.

 Personal

 Family

 Moon was born in Auckland, the son of Evan Moon, a solicitor, and Dragica Moon (née Pavličević) who emigrated to New Zealand from Montenegro in 1966.
 His father's family came to New Zealand from Sussex, in the mid-1880s, and was involved in the establishment of the Auckland Star newspaper.

 Religion

-Moon identifies as a Congregationalist, and in July 2007 completed a history of Three Kings Congregational Church, in Mt.
+Moon identifies as a Christian, and in July 2007 completed a history of Three Kings Congregational Church, in Mt.
 Roskill, Auckland, for its centenary.
 Moon's wife, Milica, is Serbian Orthodox.